Warning

 Connecting to Clusters from Multiple Environments

-If you are connecting to clusters from multiple environments, repeat the Get Credentials process for each environment to generate and use separate commands.
+If you are connecting to clusters from multiple environments, repeat the Retrieve Credentials process for each environment to generate and use separate commands.

-Reusing the same credentials across multiple environments will result in credential invalidation and failure to operate the cluster, accompanied by the following error:
+If you reuse the same credentials across multiple environments, the credentials will be invalidated, resulting in failure when attempting to operate the cluster with the following error:

-failed to refresh token: oauth2: "invalid_grant" "Unknown or invalid refresh token."If your credentials have been invalidated, you will need to obtain new credentials and re-configure them.
+failed to refresh token: oauth2: "invalid_grant" "Unknown or invalid refresh token."If your credentials have been invalidated, you must re-retrieve and reconfigure them.

 Run kubectl auth whoami to verify that your Username displays your email address and that the Groups section shows your organization’s group name.